anemirovsky/redcap-external-modules/docs/official-documentation.md

 	* **branchingLogic** is an structure which represents a condition or a set of conditions that defines whether the field should be displayed.
 See examples at the end of this section.
 	* When type = **sub_settings**, the sub_settings element can specify a group of items that can be repeated as a group if the sub_settings itself is repeatable.
 The settings within sub_settings follow the same specification here.
 It is also possible to nest sub_settings within sub_settings.
 	* As a reminder, true and false are specified as their actual values (true/false not as the strings "true"/"false").
 Other than that, all values and variables are strings.
-	* Both project-settings and system-settings may have a **default** value provided (using the attribute "default").
+	* **DEPRECATED (for now): Default values do NOT currently work consistently, and will likely need to be re-implemented.** Both project-settings and system-settings may have a **default** value provided (using the attribute "default").
 This will set the value of a setting when the module is enabled either in the project or system, respectively.
 * If your JSON is not properly specified, an Exception will be thrown.

 #### Examples of branching logic